mastergig/HTML-Tester/README.md

   1. Created the first version.
 2. First Updates
   1. Included into the code the option to auto update.
+  2. The tab key now indent text;
-  2. The F5 key will now only update the frame, but still have problems when the focus of the page is into the frame.
+  3. The F5 key will now only update the frame, but still have problems when the focus of the page is into the frame.
 ```

 ## Future Releases